NavigateLabs/boardlocked/README.md

 Completing it covers that resource family, while distinct methods such as making cannonballs remain separate goals.
 A new resource starts a new family.

 You have access to everything in previously unlocked chunks, so you can re-enter areas you have previously been to.
 However you must focus on your goal.
-I.e. if you need to get woodcutting to lvl 60, that should be the goal you focus on in your rollable chunks and you shouldn't go train thieving.
+I.e. if you need to get woodcutting to lvl 60, that should be the goal you focus on in your unlocked chunks and you shouldn't go train thieving.

 ## Start a new account